Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Minuses

-The main disadvantage of the drug Unidox Solutab is that such possible causative agents of prostatitis are resistant to it as: Proteus, Serrata, some strains of Pseudomonas, acinetobacter, symbiotic enterococci.
-In addition, resistance to Unidox Solutab, which occurs during the treatment of prostatitis, will spread to other drugs from the tetracyclines group.
+The main disadvantage of Unidox Solutab is that such possible pathogens of prostatitis as Proteus, Serrata, some strains of Pseudomonas, Acinetobacter, symbiotic enterococci are resistant to it.
+In addition, resistance to Unidox Solutab, which occurs in the treatment of prostatitis, will be extended to other drugs from the tetracycline group.
 Therefore, in some cases, it is required to replace the drug with a radically different antibiotic.

-Another disadvantage of the drug is that it is not prescribed for the treatment of people with severe impairment of the kidneys and liver, with porphyrin disease, with hypersensitivity to tetracyclines.
+Another disadvantage of the drug is that it is not prescribed for the treatment of people with severe disorders of the kidneys and liver, with porphyrin disease, with hypersensitivity to tetracyclines.

-Another drawback of the Unidox Solutab drug is side effects that may occur after taking it, among them: anorexia, nausea, diarrhea, enterocolitis, allergic reactions, liver damage, anemia, eosinophilia, increased ICP, etc.
+Another disadvantage of Unidox Solutab is the side effects that may occur after taking it, including: anorexia, nausea, diarrhea, enterocolitis, allergic reactions, liver damage, anemia, eosinophilia, increased ICP, etc.

 Suprax is a broad-spectrum antibacterial drug from the group of cephalosporins (3rd generation of drugs).
 The main active ingredient is cefixime.